bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 ## Procedure
 ### Workspace preparation
-Download the files in this project to a new directory.
+Download the files in this project to a new directory on the building host.
 This will be known as the base working directory.

 ### Obtain Seagate Central Firmware
 As of the writing of this document a Seagate Central firmware zip